 ACV is a worm preventative, reduces slime buildup in waterers, and has many healthy benefits to birds.
 It is typically recommended that you buy the unfiltered kind with the ‘mother’ still in it.
 Store-bought, filtered ACV will have no ill effects on your birds, but may not have as many benefits as the unfiltered kind.
 Dosage is usually between 1 and 3 tablespoons per gallon of water.

 NEVER, EVER, EVER use ACV in galvanized waterers!
 The acidity causes corrosion of the metal, which can lead to zinc poisoning in your birds.

 Syringes can be used for administering medicines or forcing a bird to drink.
 They are also handy if you need to tube-feed a bird that is refusing to eat.
-I keep syringes from 10 mL up to 60 mL catheter tips for dosing medicines and wormers, and force-feeding or watering birds.
-Consider keeping syringes and needles for administering medicine via shot as well.
+I keep syringes from 3 mL up to 60 mL, and with oral, Luer slip, and catheter tips for dosing medicines and wormers, and feeding or getting water into birds.
+Consider keeping needles (and, if you prefer, Luer lock syringes) for administering medicine via injection as well.

 Cotton Swabs (Q-Tips)

 Cotton swabs allow you to apply ointments and clean wounds with relative ease.
 It’s a good idea to keep some with your first aid kit to be safe.